MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-vault-of-secrets-codes-january-2023.md

 Then, you can enter the codes in the text field and press the demon face to enter them.

 ![The Vault of Secrets](https://media.discordapp.net/attachments/392087938239954950/1013588500114849812/unknown.png?width=1202&height=676)

+---

+This is a more in-depth guide to the Vault of Secrets, including how to enter the codes.
+For more information, [read our full vault codes guide](/posts/geometry-dash-all-vault-codes-2022/).

+You can also [read our full vaults and secret areas guide](/posts/geometry-dash-all-vaults-and-secrets-2022/) for more information on how to unlock the Vault of Secrets.